Hate Crimes

 Prevalence

 According to the latest Home Office statistics, in the year ending March 2022, police in England and Wales recorded a 26% increase in hate crimes.
-The statistics also show that over two thirds of reported hate crimes were racially motivated, which is a 19% increase on the previous year.
+The statistics also show that over two-thirds of reported hate crimes were racially motivated, which is a 19% increase from the previous year.

 The central issue for a lot of hate crimes is the perception that the victim is different.
 Victim Support says, whilst there are five categories of ‘identity’, as mentioned in the definition above, hate crimes may be targeted at people with other differences (for example, alternative sub-cultures such as Goth).